top of page

 Learners often wonder why it's buenos días (plural) rather than buen día (singular).
 The plural form is a traditional greeting of courtesy, similar to how English uses "many happy returns" instead of "one happy return."
 The RAE notes that only the plural form buenos días creates the set phrase dar los buenos días ("to offer morning greetings"), which has been used for centuries.

 The singular buen día is a later development that has become standard in parts of the Americas.
 Neither form is wrong.
-But if you want the historically grounded, universally recognized version, buenos días is the safe choice everywhere in the Spanish-speaking world.
+But if you want the historically grounded, universally recognized version, buenos días is the safe choice everywhere in the Spanish speaking world.

 The same logic applies to buenas tardes (good afternoon) and buenas noches (good evening/night), both of which default to the plural.